RNIB and VICTA Orbit Reader 20 grant scheme

 We know how important technology is for blind and partially sighted children and young people.
 From how we communicate with others, read a book, listen to music and access educational material - technology and accessing the internet can make a world of difference.

-Here's why an iPad or Orbit Reader can help
+Here's why an Orbit Reader can help

 Joshua, who is twelve years old, and has received an iPad and Orbit reader through the scheme.